World's First Prototype Pocket Electronic Calculator :

 By Guy Ball, © 1997

-(Reprinted from the Spring 1993 issue of "The International Calculator Collector")
+(Reprinted from the Fall 1997 issue of "The International Calculator Collector")

 Today, there are few products we own that do not have an integrated circuit (IC) within.
 Let's skip the obvious computers, televisions, video games, and telephones.
 My car has one to control its ignition and coordinate its various operating systems.
 My sons' toys have ICs that speak and help them learn their A-B-Cs.
 Even my newest toaster oven has an IC chip to control its temperature as it cooks my frozen waffles.